Visyond/website-hugo/site/content/features/financial-statement-generator.md

 requestURL: /request
 bgImage: /img/partners-hero cut.jpg
 infoBlockFirst:
-  - descr: >-
+  - descr: |-
-      Greatly speed-up the creation and accuracy of Financial Statements without wasting time on long error-prone manual setups:
+      Automate creation and accuracy of Financial Statements in 3 steps:

-      * Import your data from Excel
+      * Import your data from Excel (or use Visyond)

-      * Select cells you want to use in your statements
+      * Select driver cells you want to use in your statements
       * Press 'Run'

-      Visyond automates the creation of:
+      **Visyond automates the creation of:**

       * Balance Sheets
       * Income Statements
       * Cash Flow Statements
       * Calculations of growth and changes against previous periods
       * Financial and management ratios & KPIs
       * Depreciation schedules
     files:
       - alt: >-